 The ASAR platform encompasses a consistent and well characterised population.
 This platform also allows for additional modules to be applied as new research studies when the need arises.
 A specific question, concept or enquiry into the population which will involve extensive data collection will warrant establishment of an additional module for the eligible population.
 This module will add on to the existing platform in order to streamline data collection and utilise existing resources.
 Modules may be active for defined time periods or be continuous upon introduction.

-- as part of the PBS subsidised benralizumab treatment cycle, and the Pharmaceutical Benefits Scheme (PBS) Section 100 Special Authority Program,
+- As part of the PBS subsidised Benralizumab treatment cycle, and the Pharmaceutical Benefits Scheme (PBS) Section 100 Special Authority Program,